 Please find all of the travel options in Part 2 of the pre-departure guides below.

 When can I move into University accommodation?

-- After you have accepted your offer of accommodation our Residential Service office will inform you when you can move into your accommodation.
+After you have accepted your offer of accommodation our Residential Service office will inform you when you can move in.